Daryn258/PRODIGY_DS_02/README.md

-Performed data cleaning and exploratory data analysis (EDA) on a dataset of your choice, such as the Titanic dataset from Kaggle.
+Performed data cleaning and exploratory data analysis (EDA) on the dataset.
 Explored the relationships between variables and identify patters and trends in the data.